dominant-strategies/quai-docusaurus/docs/participate/stratum-proxy/run-stratum.md

 ---
-title: Starting and Running a Stratum Proxy
+title: Run a Stratum Proxy
 description: A guide on configuring, starting, and running a Stratum Proxy.
 sidebar_position: 2
 keywords: